-- 1. What are the characteristics of the site with respect to human-waste disposal? - a) Soil type - b) Soil depth - c) Decomposition rate - d) Drainage rate - e) Slope - 2.
+- 1. What are the characteristics of the site with respect to human-waste disposal?
+Note: Soil type; Soil depth; Decomposition rate; Drainage rate; and Slope - 2.
 If the site has no pit privy, is the level of use compatible with a dispersed cat-hole method of waste disposal?
 Do the existing conditions require installation of a new or additional pit privy? - 3.
 If a pit privy exists at the site, is it in good repair and well-ventilated? - 4.
 Is there intermittent flooding of the surrounding area? - 5.
 What is the distance to the nearest open water and/or clean-water supply? - 6.
 Is the site located outside of municipal drainages or watersheds? - 7.
 If a pit privy exists, is it adequate for current levels of use?
 How large is the existing pit?
 How full is it?
 Has it been moved before?
 How often?
 Does a good site exist for construction of a new privy?